mdabidullah/lumensuite/packages/docs/blog/crdt-native-data-flow.md

 ## Unidirectional Update Flow

-Besides the block tree that uses CRDT as its single source of truth, BlockSuite also manages shared states that do not require a history of changes, such as the awareness state of each user's cursor position.
+Besides the block tree that uses CRDT as its single source of truth, LumenSuite also manages shared states that do not require a history of changes, such as the awareness state of each user's cursor position.
 Additionally, some user metadata may not be shared among all users.

-In BlockSuite, the management of these state types follows a consistent, unidirectional pattern, enabling an intuitive one-way update flow that efficiently translates state changes into visual updates.
+In LumenSuite, the management of these state types follows a consistent, unidirectional pattern, enabling an intuitive one-way update flow that efficiently translates state changes into visual updates.

-The complete state update process in BlockSuite involves several distinct steps, particularly when handling editor-related UI interactions:
+The complete state update process in LumenSuite involves several distinct steps, particularly when handling editor-related UI interactions:

 1. **UI Event Handling**: View components generate UI events like clicks and drags, initiating corresponding callbacks.
-In BlockSuite, it is recommended to model and reuse these interactions using commands.
+In LumenSuite, it is recommended to model and reuse these interactions using commands.
 2. **State Manipulation via Commands**: Commands can manipulate the editor state to accomplish UI updates.
 3. **State-Driven View Updates**: Upon state changes, slot events are used to notify and update view components accordingly.